-The Portuguese real estate market is constantly evolving, notably due to the emergence of new technology tools, with blockchain and artificial intelligence being two of the main technologies that will have a significant influence on the real estate market in the next 12 months and coming years.
+The Portuguese real estate market is constantly evolving, notably due to the emergence of new technology tools.
+Blockchain, artificial intelligence and metaverse are some of the main technologies that will have a significant influence on the real estate market in the coming years.